 “How to find new life?
 You follow the impulses toward a better life, even when it’s hard.
 That is what I do, and it’s not easy but the alternative is a prison of routine and amusement seeking to avoid feeling dead.
 Remember the sprout struggles out of the seed.
-The chick struggles out of the shell, … Read More
+The chick struggles out of … Read More

 What is Freedom

 A donkey chooses to pursue a carrot dangled in front of its face and thereby pulls the farmers cart.
 That isn’t what we mean by freedom.